 You can’t go to Giant in the UK for your grocery shopping, but that doesn’t mean you can’t find some down-to-earth grocery shopping in the UK.

-Giant have an emphasize on savings and suburban shopping, so I’ve selected two of the UK’s grocery store that most closely resemble this.
+Giant have an emphasis on savings and suburban shopping, so I’ve selected two of the UK’s grocery store that most closely resemble this.

 Tesco is one of the most notable grocery stores in all of the UK (called supermarkets here), and you’ll find Tesco in London and across the rest of the country.